gulievsadigg/carbon_emission/README.md

 # carbon_emission
-his tool calculates the carbon footprint based on user input of their energy usage, waste production, and business travel.
+This tool calculates the carbon footprint based on user input of their energy usage, waste production, and business travel.
 It generates a detailed PDF report with an analysis summary and suggestions for reducing CO2 emissions.

 ## Features